sf-wdi-gaia/trees/tree-practice/readme.md

  b) As a first step to automating your book selection process, pseudocode a `max`function to find the book in the tree with the highest rating.
 Your function should take the tree as its only argument.

+1. For the book problem above, how does using a binary search tree compare to using a sorted array?
+Does it matter whether the binary search tree is balanced?

 ### Tree Tasks